Judahmeek/Significance-Hypothesis-Reasoning-System/README.md

 * **Significance Hypothesis**: squares can be grouped with adjacent & diagonally adjacent squares of the same color as a single “piece”
   * At some point in a belief search, squares of the same color at greater distances from each other than immediate adjacency can be considered parts of the same piece

+**Current Unsolved Problems**
+There's at least three unsolved problems:
+* Puzzle categorization (preferably by a model that can admit ignorance rather than hallucinate.
+Hierarchical temporal memory might work best, but requires specific training)
+* Hypothesis generation / search heuristic (Actually might have a solid draft that just needs to be fleshed out: breadth first with revisiting to dig deeper if solution not found at dynamic thresholds)
+* Hypothesis abstract syntax tree (at the very least, replacing prepositional clauses with symbols)

 **Puzzle Solutions:**
 1 of 120 Public Evaluation Set V2 [https://arcprize.org/play?task=1ae2feb7](https://arcprize.org/play?task=1ae2feb7)